xinyzhang9/girlClub/README.md

 You can spend action points to train any of your members in either singing, dancing, acting or instrument.
 Action points will be reset to 10 at next day.
 ![alt tag](https://raw.githubusercontent.com/xinyzhang9/girlClub/master/screen2.png)
 # practice songs
 You can buy songs in the market and select your members to practice that.
-Each song has different requirements such as minimum numbers of performance.
-When you reach that requirement, you can practice that while listening to that song.
+Each song has different requirements such as minimum numbers of performers.
+When you reach those requirements, you can practice that while listening to that song.
 ![alt tag](https://raw.githubusercontent.com/xinyzhang9/girlClub/master/screen.png)

 to be continue...